davidgasquez/awesome-duckdb/README.md

 - [ERPL Web](https://github.com/DataZooDE/erpl-web) - ERPL Web is a DuckDB extension that connects API-based ecosystems via standard interfaces like OData, GraphQL, and REST.
 - [quack-zig](https://github.com/mlafeldt/quack-zig) - The infamous DuckDB quack extension rewritten in C and built with Zig.
 Proof that you can develop DuckDB extensions without drowning in boilerplate.
 - [DuckDB.ExtensionKit](https://github.com/Giorgi/DuckDB.ExtensionKit) - Build native DuckDB extensions in C#.
+- [template-duckdb-extension-zig](https://github.com/habedi/template-duckdb-extension-zig): A template for developing DuckDB extensions in Zig using DuckDB's C API.

 ### Extension Statistics